Bread in culture: Europe

 An enormous variety of bread is available across Europe.
 Germany alone lays claim to over 1,300 basic varieties of breads, rolls, and pastries, as well as having the largest consumption of bread per capita worldwide.
 Bread and salt is a welcome greeting ceremony in many central and eastern European cultures.
 During important occasions when guests arrive, they are offered a loaf of bread with a salt holder to represent hospitality.

 In France, there has been a huge decline in the baguette culture.
-In the 1970s, French people were consuming an average of one loaf of bread per day.
+In the 1970s, French people consumed an average of 1 loaf of bread per day.
 Only a century ago, the French ate approximately 3 loaves of bread per day.
-Today, French people eat only a half a loaf of bread per day.
-In response to this decline, bakers have created a national campaign to get people to call at the bakery before and after work just as they used to.
+Today, French people eat only half a loaf of bread per day.
+In response to this decline, bakers have launched a national campaign to encourage people to call the bakery before and after work, just as they used to.
 The campaign models the American "Got Milk?" campaign, plastering "Hey there, have you picked up the bread?" all over billboards and bread bags.

 During the 18th century, the moral economy of France was based on wheaten bread.
-By supplying a sufficient amount of bread to the people, the government was able to demonstrate its strong political fitness.
-Wheaten bread was also thought to be indispensable to one's well-being after French medical chemists had associated gluten with several nourishing elements in plants.
-As bread had a high gluten content compared to other cereals, it was given a reputation of being the alimentary ideal.
+By supplying sufficient bread to the people, the government demonstrated its strong political fitness.
+Wheaten bread was also considered indispensable to one's well-being after French medical chemists had associated gluten with several nourishing elements in plants.
+As bread had a high gluten content compared to other cereals, it was given a reputation of being the ideal alimentary.
 Consequently, consumers became extremely concerned with the quality of their wheaten bread, resulting in a meticulous surveillance of wheaten bread production; they did not want their bread to contain filler additives such as bran, rye, barley, and legume flour.
-At the time, bread was the most sought out food as it was considered to be essential, universal, and highly nutritive.
-It was typical for the average French citizen to believe that it was impossible to overindulge in bread.
+At the time, bread was the most sought-after food because it was considered essential, universal, and highly nutritious.
+It was typical for the average French citizen to believe that overindulging in bread was impossible.
 For many, bread became the centerpiece of every meal.
-All other foods such as fruits, vegetables, and meats were thought as subsidiary, or ancillary to nourishment.
+All other foods, such as fruits, vegetables, and meats, were thought of as subsidiary, or ancillary to nourishment.